dnanexus/dxWDL/doc/ExpertOptions.md

 ```

 Note that `details` specified in `per_task_dx_attributes` override those that are set in the task's `meta` section.

-# Debugging an applet

-If you build an applet on the platform with dxWDL, and want to inspect
-it, use: ```dx get --omit-resources <applet path>```.
-This will
-refrain from downloading the large resource files that go into the
-applet.

 ## Job reuse